Well, hello, super marvels. 🙂

 Fast forward to….whenever….

 Once upon a tine, a young prince came to an unfamiliar fork in the road.
-Heretofore, filled with utmost confidence, unswerving determination–and in possession a fleet and sure-footed steed—the prince was unaccustomed to deep contemplation as to the path best travelled…
+Heretofore filled with utmost confidence, unswerving determination–and in possession a fleet and sure-footed steed—the prince was unaccustomed to deep contemplation as to the path best traveled…

 However, possessing the Nobel and prize-winning heart common to all fabled heroes, he wanted to do the good and right thing.

 How did this fork come to be here…and what could its significance be?

 Having given it a momentary second, and third, thought—and a carefree shrug of his broad (*of course*) shoulders—the prince picked the fork up, took a left; and rode for a fortnight for no other reason than this time-frame is often included in tales of old.

 And so it came to be that, on the fourteenth day—the longest ride of his life—Prince Tenderloin happened upon an unknown tract of land that was surrounded by a sentinel of impenetrable trees—there was no way through them!

 Luckily, at a loss that had him going in circles, he eventually spied a guard-en gate on the furthest side of the enchanted forest